pascal-niklaus/pascal/README.md

   This is a convenience function acting as wrapper around asreml, achieving what otherwise has to be done in several steps (i.e. constructing a suitable G.param structure passed to asreml)
 - test.asreml: show Wald tests with denominator degrees of freedom, variance components, and (if available) stratum variances, given a fitted asreml object
+- plotci.asreml: plot predicted values and confidence intervals based on an ASReml-fit, optionally including (back)transformation of values

 ### Formatting